Ritwikavps/BurstinessAndInterpersonalForagingPaper/A1_LENADataProcessing/README.md

 This directory contains all pre-processing code used to prepare LENA data for analyses reported in this study.

-Only files with the prefixes A1, A2, etc. are executables, while all other files are supporting functions.
-The executable files need to be executed in the order of prefixes A1 to A7.
-Finally, files with prefixes A1-A7 require access to data that has potentially identifying information and hence, is only provided to orient the reader, since access to this data is restricted.
-See the OSF repository associated with this project for all publicly shared data and metadata files associated with this project.
-For details on output files for each executable script (and which of those output files are shared publicly) as well as data organisation, see `Metadata_CodeAndFiles.xlsx` and `README_FileAndDirectoryDetails.docx` (available in this repository as well as in the associated OSF repository).

 `A1_CopyItsFilestoFolder.m` copies .its files for each infant to a single common directory.
 Also creates .csv files with filename and infant ID info.

 `A2_WriteInfantAgeCsv.R` parses .its files to compute infant age and write this information to a .csv file.
 Requires supporting function file `ItsParsingFnsForInfantAge.R`